ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/013_Asset_Account_Lists.md

 No guarantee of completeness or correctness!
 The lists below can be used as examples or templates for your own account specific asset list.

-**AssetsFix.csv** - The default asset list when no different list is specified in the script; determines the assets initially available in the scrollbox.
+**AssetsFix.csv** - The default asset list when no different list is specified in the script; determines the 15 assets initially available in the scrollbox.
 Based on an Oanda™ 100:1 USD account with lot size 1000.

-**AssetsForex.csv** - 35 currency pairs including all pairs of the 7 major currencies EUR, USD, AUD, GBP, CHF, NZD, CAD.
+**AssetsForex.csv, AssetsForexEUR.csv** - 35 currency pairs, including all pairs of the 7 main currencies EUR, USD, AUD, GBP, CHF, NZD, CAD.
 For trading with a multitude of currencies.
-Based on a typical Forex account with 100:1 leverage and with commission included in spread.
+Based on a typical Forex account with 100:1 leverage (**AssetForex**) or 30:1 leverage (**AssetsForexEUR**).
+Commission is, as usual, included in the spread.

 **AssetsFUT.csv** - 20 frequently used futures contracts of currencies, commodities, and indexes.
-Adapt the symbols to the expiration date of the desired contract.
+Use the [contractSetSymbol](096_contract.md) function to adapt the symbols to the desired expiration date.

 **AssetsArb.csv** - 3 Forex pairs from different brokers as an example of broker arbitrage.

-**AssetsOanda.csv\*** - 15 Forex/CFD assets on an Oanda 100:1 USD account with lot size 1.
+**AssetsOanda.csv\*, AssetsOandaEUR.csv\*** - 15 Forex/CFD assets on an Oanda 100:1 USD or 20:1 EUR account with lot size 1.

-**AssetsOandaEUR.csv\*** - 15 Forex/CFD assets on an Oanda 20:1 EUR account.

 **AssetsFXCM.csv\*** - 15 Forex/CFD assets on a FXCM 30:1 EUR account.